Visit the Dazaifu Tenmangu Shrine in Fukuoka

 Imari to Hita via Onta village BD

 Today, we’ll head into the countryside by bus to visit the hidden village of Onta, which still produces ceramics using ancient methods past down through the generations.
 Today, there are ten families in the village, all of whom work the kilns.
 After exploring Onta, we’ll head for the nearby town of Hita on the Chikugo River, where you can soak your feet in the onsen and enjoy our kaiseki dinner.

 In the morning, we'll head across the mountains to meet the Shinkansen for our journey to Okayama.
 In the afternoon, you can visit Bizen, a centre of pottery since medieval times.
 There will be an opportunity to work with local clay under the guidance of the kiln master.
 Alternatively, you could visit Korakuen Garden or Kurashiki.

 Catch a local train and ferry to the Benesse Art Site of Naoshima, a beautiful island on the inland sea.
 Enjoy the unique art work and installations amongst the marvellous scenery.

-Relax for the day as you wish in Kyoto, or join Riki to visit the Sagawa Art Museum east of Kyoto to see among other things, the works of the ceramic artist Raku Kichizaemon.
-At night, enjoy our farewell dinner at Wontana, Riki’s family favourite.
+Relax for the day as you wish in Kyoto; you may want to visit the Sagawa Art Museum east of Kyoto to see among other things, the works of the ceramic artist Raku Kichizaemon.
+At night, enjoy our farewell dinner with authentic Kyoto cuisine.